dheeraj891937/potato_disease_identifier/README.md

 # 🥔 Potato Leaf Disease Classifier

-This project provides a user-friendly website designed to help potato farmers diagnose leaf diseases.
+This personal project provides a user-friendly website designed to help potato farmers diagnose leaf diseases.
 By uploading an image of a potato plant leaf, the system automatically classifies it into one of the following categories:

 - ✅ Healthy
 - 🌫️ Early Blight